DouglasCandido/Technology-Website/README.md

 # Technology-Website
-A simple website that provides information about technology.
+A website that provides information about technology.